PuspaKamalOli/RagAndAgent/README.md

 Usage: Outputs the answer to “What is the speech about?” based on speech.txt.
 Notes:
-Requires speech.txt in the specified path (update the path in the script).
+Update the file path in RAG.py to your speech.txt location.
-Uses Ollama locally; ensure it’s running (ollama serve).
+Requires Ollama running (ollama serve).

 d.
-Simple Summarizer with Groq (simpleSummarizerWithGroqAndLangsmit.py)
+Simple Summarizer (simpleSummarizerWithGroqAndLangsmit.py)

-Purpose: Summarize text in 5 points using Groq and LangSmith tracing.
+Purpose: Summarize text in 5 points using Groq and LangSmith.
 Run:cd langchain
 python simpleSummarizerWithGroqAndLangsmit.py